d-krupke/cpsat-primer/README.md

 pip3 install -U ortools
 ```

-This command will also update an existing installation of ortools.
+This command will also update an existing installation of OR-Tools.
 As this tool
 is in active development, it is recommended to update it frequently.
 We actually
 encountered wrong behavior, i.e., bugs, in earlier versions that then have been
 fixed by updates (this was on some more advanced features, don't worry about